dirkroorda/laf-fabric/docs/texts/about-laf-fabric.rst

    since the original XML identifiers are part of the compiled data.
    In case of the Hebrew Bible LAF resource: the original resource is over 2 GB on disk, while the compiled binary data is less than 200 MB.

+.. [#annox] Shorthand for *extra annotation package*.
+You can add an extra package of annotations in LAF format to your data.
+When needed, this annox will be compiled into binary data and combined with the compiled data of the main LAF resource.
+So you can integrate your own annotation work with the annotations that have been done before.
+   **You cannot add new regions, nodes, edges in this way**.

 .. [#api] Python does not have strict encapsulation of data structures, so by just inspecting the classes and objects you can reach out